 Neal has a strong commitment to transparency in budgeting, collaborating with the campus community and partners to achieve the University’s mission, and to promoting a positive work environment for FAS employees and the University.

 VP’s Coffee Hour

-Once a month, Neal holds coffee hour meetings with FAS employees as a way to encourage people to ask questions, share ideas, and give feedback over a cup of their favorite coffee.
+Neal hosts coffee hour meetings for FAS employees as a way to encourage people to ask questions, share ideas, and give feedback over a casual coffee.
 These are informal gatherings, and all FAS employees are welcome to attend.
-These times are especially great for new employees to begin to make connections with others in the division, so if you haven’t attended a Coffee Hour yet, look for an invitation in your email inbox and please sign up!
+These times are especially great for new employees to begin to make connections with others in the division.
+If you haven’t attended a Coffee Hour yet, look for an invitation in your email inbox and please sign up!